Andrew Maclean

 | Total capped-price service cost | $3584 |

-The CS also has the same service requirements and costs as the regular M2, with 12-month/20,000km service intervals.
-A five-year/80,000km service package is available, priced at $3584 including GST.
+The CS also has the same service requirements and costs as the regular M2, with 12-month/20,000-kilometre service intervals.
+A five-year/80,000-kilometre service package is available, priced at $3584 including GST.

 CarExpert can save you thousands on a new BMW M2 CS.
 Click here to get a great deal

-The BMW M2 CS is made for drivers, and has a unique character that sets it apart from its already-mighty M2 donor car, as well as other models in the CS range, and the few cars that come close to what you'd call rivals.
+The BMW M2 CS is made for drivers, with a unique character setting it apart from its M2 donor car, showroom rivals as well as the other models in the CS range.

-Far from a marketing special, the new M2 CS has evolved in this second generation to become an even faster point-to-point machine, sharpening the sword enough for those in that top-talent percentile to explore its incredible capability from behind the wheel.
+Indeed, the up-spec CS is not a marketing special: instead, it has evolved in this second generation to become a faster point-to-point machine, sharpening the sword enough for those in that top-talent percentile room to explore from behind the wheel.

-For the rest of us, it’s a taste of what can truly be achieved in a well set-up car on even the most challenging roads, an antidote to the daily humdrum of new cars with increasingly inferior dynamics but feature lists longer than Conrod Straight.
+For the rest of us, it’s a taste of what can truly be achieved in a well set-up car on even the most challenging roads, an antidote to the daily humdrum of increasingly less capable cars with poor dynamics but a feature list longer than Conrod Straight.

-It may be a 'baby' M-car, but the M2 CS is not at all juvenile – and perhaps it needs a bit more anarchy in that sense, despite having an on-board ‘Drift Analyzer’ – and we can't wait to turn off its traction control to test its ultimate capability (away from public roads of course).
+It may be a baby M car, but the M2 CS is not at all juvenile – and perhaps it needs a bit more anarchy in that sense, despite having an on-board ‘Drift Analyzer’ – and may shine through when we get the chance to turn off the traction control.
 But even with it on, it’s an absolute hoot.
 This car is not Jekyll and Hyde – it’s varying degrees of Hyde.

-It delivers a remarkably large proportion of its larger sibling’s performance and capability for a fraction of the price – but once again, the raw numbers are all relative… since when did $172,900 seem like bang for your bucks?
+It brings a remarkable proportion of its larger sibling’s performance and pricier rivals’ ability for a fraction of the price – again, with the raw numbers all relative … since when did $172,900 seem like bang for your bucks?

 CarExpert can save you thousands on a new BMW M2 CS.
 Click here to get a great deal